kleber-code/ushka/README.md

 ## 🤝 Contributing

 Ushka is open-source and made with love.
 Spotted a bug?
 Want to request a feature?
-Open an Issue\!
+Open an Issue!

   * **License:** MIT
   * **Author:** Kleber Code